 Transthoracic echocardiography, also known as TTE or 2-D ultrasound, is a standard exam used to investigate symptoms such as shortness of breath or chest pain.
 By pressing the transducer against your thoracic region (chest), we capture images of your heart.

-Since the bones in your ribcage and chest wall interfere with sound wave penetration, the technician will have to move the probe into multiple positions to capture high-quality images.
+Since the bones in your ribcage and chest wall interfere with sound wave penetration, the technologist will have to move the probe into multiple positions to capture high-quality images.
 This may be uncomfortable.

 Fetal echocardiography is used to examine the heart health of a fetus.
 Since echocardiography uses sound waves instead of radiation, the test is safe.